Last updated on October 21st, 2023 at 01:19 am

 Prohibited Areas for Carrying Knives in Montana

-It is important to know the laws regarding carrying knives in Montana.
-Carrying a knife in certain areas can result in criminal charges and fines, so it’s essential to understand where you are allowed to carry a knife and where you are not.
+Carrying a knife in certain areas can lead to criminal charges and fines.
+It’s critical to know where you’re permitted to carry a knife and where you’re not.

 Schools and Educational Facilities

 It’s illegal for anyone other than school security personnel or law enforcement officers to possess any weapon on school grounds or at educational facilities2.

 Government Buildings and Facilities

 Local governments in Montana can restrict knife possession on government-leased or owned properties.
 However, other restrictions on knife ownership, use, or sale are prohibited by the state’s preemption laws2.

 Violating Montana’s knife laws, especially using a knife unlawfully, can attract penalties depending on the offense’s severity and any prior similar offenses.